Mechanical Intelligence Simplifies Control in Terrestrial Limbless Locomotion: Results

-We studied the dynamics of the closed-loop robophysical model with reversal capability in the dense environment and compared its locomotor performance to open-loop results.
-Reversals enabled the robophysical model to traverse the environment in the low generalized compliance regime, which the open-loop strategy failed to (Fig.~\ref{fig:MainFig7}D, Movie S6), improving $\eta$ in the range $0 \leq G \leq 0.5$.
-The reversal behaviors robustify the locomotion by increasing the range of $G$ that allows the model to effectively locomote in the most challenging environment.
-The closed-loop robophysical model also showed remarkably similar kinematics as observed in nematodes (Fig.~\ref{fig:MainFig7}A-v, A-vi, Movie S5).
+We studied the closed-loop robophysical model with reversal capability in the dense environment and compared its locomotor performance to open-loop results.
+Reversals enabled the robophysical model to traverse the environment in the low generalized compliance regime, which the open-loop strategy failed to (Fig. 7D, Movie S6), improving $\eta$ in the range $0 \leq G \leq 0.5$.
+The reversal behaviors robustified the locomotion by increasing the range of $G$ that allows the model to effectively locomote in the most challenging environment.
+The closed-loop robophysical model also showed substantially similar kinematics as observed in nematodes (Fig. 7A-v, vi, and Fig. 7B-v, vi, Movie S5).
 Robophysical experiments revealed the function of reversal behaviors in undulatory locomotors: by not simply repeating the same movement back and forth in place, reversals allow the locomotor to take advantage of mechanically intelligent dynamics -- passively adjusting body postures and spontaneously finding favorable position and orientation to generate effective thrust for locomoting further.